Mehonoshin/mikrotik-cheatsheet/README.md

 ### Download backup

-Official Mikrotik docs offer to user FTP for loading files from the device.
+Official Mikrotik docs offers to use FTP for downloading files from the device.
 Since the protocol is old and not secure, we can use SFTP instead:

 `scp admin@192.168.88.1:basic.backup basic.backup`